 Online Verification Single-player Games

-Verification code workflow for single-player games that require online authorization
+Mystery code workflow for single-player games that require online authorization

 Overview